sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 ```

 Finally, you will need to import concatenated data averages into EEGLAB as Matlab arrays.
-Select menu item <font color=brown>File → Importing data → From
+Select menu item <span style="color: brown">File → Importing data → From
-ascii/float file or Matlab array</font> as shown in one of the previous sections.
+ascii/float file or Matlab array</span> as shown in one of the previous sections.

 ### Other data formats